karimassi/netviz/milestones/eda.md

-Drama and comedy are still the most represented genres, even though the Drama one really dominates all the other genres.
+`Drama` and `Comedy` are still the most represented genres, even though the Drama one really dominates all the other genres.

-### Cumulative amount of each genre over the years
+### Cummulative distribution of genres over the years

 Netflix's library has grown over the years.
 Let's see how the diversity of its catalogue has evolved since April 2015.
+At each point in time the plot represents the share of each genre in the Netflix catalogue.
+Some titles from the catalogue have multiple genres, therefore we do a weighted sum, so that the weight of all the genres for each title sums up to 1.